SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 power off.
 The main menu will boot when it has finished.
 Delete the firmware file from your card after flashing.

-The SNT is protected from bricking as a result of firmware updates, but please still follow the above precautions to be safe.
+The Super Nt is protected from bricking as a result of firmware updates, but please still follow the above precautions to be safe.

 ## Organizing ROMs